Computers & Tech

 Anime, Movies & TV

 I put all of these together because they are similar types of non-interactive video content with generally high production value and a narrative through-line.
-Like many inhabitants of the 21st century, I too have spent a non-insignificant amount of time sedentarily fixating on a screen, absorbing moving pictures into my eye-holes.
+Like many inhabitants of the 21st century, I have spent a non-insignificant amount of time sedentarily fixating on a screen, absorbing moving pictures into my eye holes.
 It's not always the activity that I choose to partake in when I have free time, but I can't deny the quality of the experiences that can be had with this medium.

 In my teenage years I'd gain an interest in some of the more adult-focused animation shows, particularly in the Adult Swim and Toonami blocks on Cartoon Network but also on Comedy Central.
 Some of my fondest TV memories were staying up way past my bedtime on a Saturday night seeing what kind of shows would play after midnight, discovering some relatively obscure anime or adult cartoon from years past.
 My mom and sister would watch serialized live action and reality shows, but I never saw much of an appeal during that time unless it was a lighthearted comedy show.

 Movies were another part of life that I never delved as deep into.
 It's not like I didn't watch any, there were several VHS tapes that I wore out and I always relished a chance to visit the video rental store during weekend errands.
 I was unfortunately pretty sheltered through most of my youth, not allowed to watch R-rated movies at all until I grew up, hell, I even remember TV-14 shows pushing the envelope at a certain time.
-Though this did engender a curiosity in me about age-restricted content, it was more about sating my apetite for vulgarity rather than the surrounding quality of the experience.
+Though this did engender a curiosity in me about age restricted content, it was more about sating my apetite for vulgarity rather than the surrounding quality of the experience.

 I would eventually gain a moderate appreciation for live action TV and old movies as an adult, limited in scope as it may be.
 I think because of my stunted experience with this medium when I was younger, my brain just can't get to the point of truly integrating it into my psyche and memories.
 I can quote shows like Spongebob that I watched endlessly after school, but I'll forget the name of a main character from a live action TV show that I watched the entire run of within the past year.
 It is what it is.